flomesh-io/benchmark/docs/001-pipy/001-pipy-http-echo.md

 ## Purpose of benchmarking

 Our main goal here is to check if each tool under testing performs well enough under constraint resources.
-We will perform a baseline performance testing against [nginx - open source](https://nginx.org/), [hashicorp http-echo](https://github.com/hashicorp/http-echo), and [Pipy](https://flomesh.io).
-We use a very basic output of "Hello World" returned as output and captured various performance-related metrics of these tools.
+We ran a baseline performance testing against [nginx - open source](https://nginx.org/), [hashicorp http-echo](https://github.com/hashicorp/http-echo), and [Pipy](https://flomesh.io).
+We use a very basic output of "Hello World" and captured various performance-related metrics of these tools.

 ## Benchmark platform and procedure